Ekkehard-Schulze/indoor-climate-logger/README.md

 in _./utility_scripts/data_retrieval_merge_and_cleaning_.

-3. The script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
+3. The optional script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
 This is convenient, if you want to configure multiple loggers and use and maintain an identical _indoor-climate-logger.py/code.py_  script for all of them.
 When operating just a single logger, delete user_settings.py and edit the settings in the head section of _indoor-climate-logger.py/code.py_ instead.